mimblewimble/grin/doc/wallet/usage.md

 ### txs

-Every time an operation is performed in your wallet (recieve coinbase, send, receive), an entry is added to an internal transaction log containing vital information about the transaction.
+Every time an operation is performed in your wallet (receive coinbase, send, receive), an entry is added to an internal transaction log containing vital information about the transaction.
 Because the Mimblewimble chain contains no identifying information whatsoever, this transaction log is necessary in order to allow your wallet to keep track of what was sent and received.
 To view the contents of the transaction log, use the `txs`